thucz/360dataset_making/README.md

 ```

-# Note: The dataset generate the random trajectories, which is not the same as our generated dataset.
+# Note: The code generate the random trajectories, which is not the same as our generated dataset.